eikek/webapp-stub/README.md

 - Using htmx `hx-on` attribute to change css classes when hovering an element
 - Example skunk codecs for (nested) case classes
-- a very simple idea for i18n with scalatags and htmx
+- a simple idea for i18n with scalatags and htmx
-- an idea for referring to page paths [TODO]

 ## Nix